swansondesigns/ts-proposal-wp/docs/sections/1-wordpress/content-management.md

 ### Foundation for Search Engines

-WordPress automatically creates search-engine-friendly web addresses based on your content structure.
-When you organize pages in parent/child relationships, WordPress builds logical paths that help both visitors and search engines understand your site structure.
-For example, with Tri-State's "Electrify and Save" section at <u>tristate.coop/electrify-and-save</u>, you could organize specific programs as sub-pages like <u>tristate.coop/electrify-and-save/programs</u>.
-This hierarchical structure helps search engines understand which content is related and how your site is organized.
+WordPress automatically generates search-engine-friendly web addresses based on your site structure.
+When pages are organized in parent/child relationships, it creates logical paths that help both visitors and search engines understand your site.
+For example, a main “Services” page with a “Consulting” sub-page becomes <u>example.com/services/consulting</u>.
+This hierarchical structure clarifies content relationships and improves overall site organization.

 ---

-*This foundation of features comes standard with WordPress.
-In the Custom Development section, we'll explain how we build upon these capabilities to create the specific features and functionality your website needs.*
+_This foundation of features comes standard with WordPress.
+In the Custom Development section, we'll explain how we build upon these capabilities to create the specific features and functionality your website needs._